 This is a very simple piece of advice, but it is also very valuable and often forgotten.
 It is so important to celebrate all of your goals and successes as they happen, to remind you both of how well your business is doing and how well you are working as partners.

-No matter how much you love spending time together, spending a lot of long hours working together for the good of your business is always going to add pressure and strain on you as an individual as well on you both as a couple.
+No matter how much you love spending time together, spending a lot of long hours working together for the good of your business is always going to add pressure and strain on you as an individual as well as on you both as a couple.
 Therefore, it is important to schedule some time apart.
-This may be doing a weekly spinning class or joining a book club – whatever it is, it will add balance to your lives and give you both something new to talk about outside of work.
+This may be doing an exercise class or joining a book club – whatever it is, it will add balance to your lives and give you both something new to talk about outside of work.

 Starting a business with your spouse can be a great foundation for a successful business partnership.
 It may well be one of the most challenging but rewarding things you do; all that is needed is some patience, flexibility and readjustment.
 It is likely that there will be both celebrations and frustrations but sharing the success of a common goal with your life partner can be very enjoyable.